hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/README.md

 This TensorflowLite C++ API should be usefull https://www.tensorflow.org/lite/api_docs/cc/class/tflite/impl/interpreter?hl=cs

+Note: PortentaH7 has only one arduino library, but the Nano 33 BLE has a library connected with the Portenta and a library for the nRF528x boards.
+The nRF528x boards only work with my code.

 1. [a01-tensorflowLite-hello_world.md](a01-tensorflowLite-hello_world.md) shows how to get the default example working by changing LED_BUILTIN to pin 5 a PWM pin.
 Because of Serial print sensitivity this program only loads to the M7 core for me.